cksystemsgroup/scal/tsstack/index.markdown

 <h1>Timestamped Stack</h1>

+The TS stack is a linearizable high-performance concurrent stack which works by attaching timestamps to elements, rather than building a linked data-structure in memory.
+The top element of the stack is then the element with the latest timestamp, not the element at the head of a linked list.
-The TS Stack is a linearizable concurrent stack implementation which uses timestamps to order elements.
-A pop operations removes the element with the youngest timestamp.
-Insights from the Stack Theorem (see below) allow the TS Stack to timestamp some elements unordered timestamps such that these elements can be removed in parallel.
+Insights from the Stack Theorem (see below) allow the TS Stack to have multiple top elements, implemented with unordered timestamps, which can be removed in parallel.
 Thereby the contention on the stack is reduced.
 Additionally timestamps allow highly efficient elimination, which is key for high-performance concurrent stacks.
 The graph to the right shows the performance of the TS Stack in a high-contention producer-consumer benchmark on 64-core AMD Opteron cc-NUMA machine.
 The TS Stack implementation is available as part of the <a href="../">Scal</a> project.